 He is a graduate of the Yale School of Drama, where he was the artistic director of the Yale Cabaret's 2016-2017 season, and has his BFA from NYU's Tisch School of the Arts.

 Zoë Rhulen is a New York born, Colorado grown, playwright.
 She holds a Bachelor of Fine Arts in Dramatic Writing, with a concentration in Playwriting, from NYU’s Tisch School of the Arts.
 Her plays have been workshopped and granted readings at Curious Theater Company, The Lark, New Dramatists, New York University, and Rattlestick Playwrights Theater.
 Zoë joined the Rattlestick community as an intern in 2015 and is thrilled to be returning as a staff member on the ‘Stick team.

-Literary Team Kevin Hourigan, Ngozi Anayawu, Jessi D. Hill (Chair), Vered Hankin, David Mendizábal, Daniel Talbott, Cori Thomas
+Literary Team Ngozi Anyanwu, Vered Hankin, Jessi D. Hill, Kevin Hourigan, David Mendizábal, Daniel Talbott, Cori Thomas

 Management Services Lucille Lortel Theatre Foundation